Our mission Our mission

 The museum is transhistoric.
 The museum believes in (historical) continuity: contemporary art only gains meaning in relation to the art that preceded it, the modernity of ancient art can be emphasised through a dialogue with current art.
 What makes something contemporary is not whether it was made now or three centuries ago, but whether there are elements that can tell us something about the current time.
 Combining art from different periods in time results in new stories and a rich viewing experience.

 …a happy marriage of two collections.
 They say that opposites attract, and that has certainly happened at the Frans Hals Museum, where you’ll find two opposing poles when it comes to the worlds of art.
-First, there’s the internationally renowned collection of 17th-century art from Haarlem, the birthplace of Dutch painting from the Golden Age – with Frans Hals as pater familias.
+First, there’s the internationally renowned collection of 17th-century art from Haarlem, the birthplace of Dutch painting from the 17th century– with Frans Hals as pater familias.
 Alongside that, there’s the collection of contemporary art from the 20th and 21st centuries, with a focus on cutting-edge work by leading contemporary artists.
 These two collections are partners with their own clear identity that are intimately linked as interconnected vessels.
 They are two flints that are struck against each other and give rise to new meaning.

 …a museum of the human dimension.
 A small house for Great Masters.
 Accessible in all respects, in an intuitive human way.
 The Frans Hals Museum is, as curator Lex ter Braak once said, “not cathedral, but a chapel”.
 It is ‘one museum at two locations’: The Hof location is homely and intimate; it’s a building with its own history linked to that of the museum’s ‘House Master’ Frans Hals.
 And a stone’s throw from Hof is the Hal location.
 Situated on Grote Markt, the historical heart of Haarlem, it is an architectural patchwork of three monumental buildings from different time periods, with the 17th-century Vleeshal (‘Meat Hall’) as the centrepiece and traditionally a place where people gathered.

 …a knowledge centre.
 In addition to being an archive and exhibition centre, the museum is also a knowledge centre.
 It displays art but, behind the scenes, it also carries out a great deal of research into art.
 What does that mean in our case, in particular?
 That the Frans Hals Museum will also become a centre of expertise on Hals himself.
 Just like with the Van Gogh Museum, which is the world’s centre of knowledge on Vincent van Gogh.
-The Frans Hals museum wants to be a ‘hub’ that stimulates and boosts the oeuvre research on Hals.
+The Frans Hals Museum wants to be with the Frans Hals Research Center a ‘hub’ that stimulates and boosts the oeuvre research on Hals.
 At the same time, the museum functions as a place where, in collaboration with partners, careful thought and consideration is given to history and the future, and the how and why of ‘transhistorical curating’ (combining art from various periods, contexts and movements.

 …a meeting centre.
 A meeting place where different art forms, ideas and visitors meet, cross and overlap: tourists and students, old and new, brushstrokes and pixels, serious exploration and playful fun.
 These encounters encourage you to look differently, discover things and thereby see more.